stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 exit.

 There is also an Explorer window, available from the "View" menu.
-This window gives you an alternative view of data on a DVD/CD-ROM.
-The view of the data that the window presents is similar in structure to the directory structure used to hold the data on the DVD/CD-ROM.
+This window gives you an alternative view of data.
+The view of the data that the window presents is similar in structure to the directory structure used to hold the data on the IPM.
 To view an object in the Explorer window, double click the object.
 For example, to plot data from an observatory using the Explorer window, expand the tree until the observatory is listed, expand the observatory, select and